DICE: Data-Efficient Clinical Event Extraction with Generative Models

 \subsection{Error Analysis}

-We analyze the error introduced by the 4 steps in the pipeline for our best-performing EAE model using predicted triggers on the argument classification task.
-The results in \figref{fig:error_analysis} indicate that the identification sub-tasks, especially trigger identification, are the performance bottlenecks of our model.
+We analyze the errors propagated through the 4 steps in the pipeline for \modelname using predicted triggers on the argument classification task which shows the culmination of the errors propagated through the pipeline.
+The results in \figref{fig:error_analysis_relative} indicate that the identification sub-tasks, especially trigger identification, are the performance bottlenecks.